glassroom/torch_lsuv_init/README.md

 ## Sample usage

-LSUV initialization requires at least two parameters: the model to be initialized and a sample batch of input data drawn from the training dataset.
-If the PyTorch model is named `model` and the the sample batch of input data is named `data`, usage is as follows:

 ```python
 from torch_lsuv_init import LSUV_

 LSUV_(model, data)
 ```

-There are several optional arguments not shown here.
+`model` is the PyTorch model to be initialized and `data` is a sample batch of input data drawn from the training dataset.
+Several optional arguments are not shown here.
 Please see the code for details.

 # Licence